qorf/quorum-server/README.md

 Get a copy of the schema or database, then run the following:

 docker exec -i database mysql -uroot -psecret stefika_sodbeans_users < backup.sql

+### How do I make self-signed certificates on my local machine for testing?

+You can use the following command:

+openssl req -x509 -newkey rsa:4096 -keyout key.pem -out cert.pem -sha256 -nodes -days 365